mattbdean/JSaDL/README.md

 Introduction
 =====

-The Java Source and Documentation Lookup is a simple command line tool created for looking up source files and Javadoc with ease.
+The Java Source and Documentation Lookup is a command line tool created for looking up source files and Javadoc with ease.
 This application is based on the idea of a [`Reference`](https://github.com/thatJavaNerd/JSaDL/blob/master/src/net/dean/jsadl/Reference.java).
 A reference is an object that contains the path or URL to the base source and Javadoc directory for a JDK.
 For example, I could have a Reference with a source directory of `$JAVA_HOME/src` and a Javadoc directory of `http://docs.oracle.com/javase/7/docs/api/`.

 References are specified in [INI files](en.wikipedia.org/wiki/INI_file).
 Each Section of the INI file represents a Reference.
 You can specify the source path by adding a key called `src` and the documentation by adding a key called `doc`